mistwisp/Simple-Language-Class/README.md

 ( If you need a demonstration, the example.php got you covered c; )

 # For Languages
-Each language has a .json file inside the `lang` folder the .json files are structured as single associative arrays
+Each language has a .json file inside the `lang` folder.
+The .json files are structured as single associative arrays